ehamberg/gtdguide/src/lyagtd.markdown

 large compared to how long it takes to just *do* it.
-If it takes more than two minutes you should **delegate** it if appropriate---noting what was delegated, and when---on a @@waiting for@@ list, or add it to your own @@next actions@@ list of things you want to do as soon as you have the time.
+If it takes more than two minutes you should **delegate** it if appropriate---noting what was delegated, and when---on a @@waiting for@@ list, or add it to your own @@next actions@@ list of things you want to do as soon as you have the time and energy.
 Unless your secret superpower is delegation, @@next actions@@ is probably where most things will end up.
 If the open loop will take more than one action to close, the overall goal should also be noted on a @@projects@@ list which will be explained in a few sections.

 To summarize, when processing your @@in@@ list(s), you should follow this
 procedure: